The Golden Path to Guarded Monotone Strict NP: Containment FO-rewritability

-whose forbidden colour patterns are as in Figure~\ref{fig:colour_patterns}; we additionally forbid uncoloured edges and overlapping colours in order to ensure that the colours partition the edges.
+whose forbidden colour-patterns are the edge-colourings of pentagons as in Figure~\ref{fig:colour_patterns}; we additionally forbid uncoloured edges, asymmetric colours, and overlapping colours in order to ensure that the colours partition the $E$-edges:

+Note that, according to eq.~\eqref{eq:undirected}, $\Phi_1$ only requires symmetric $E$-edges of the form $E(x_1,x_2)\wedge E(x_2,x_1)$ to be coloured.
+Similarly, we define the GMSNP $\{E\}$-sentence

-Note that in GMSNP we cannot enforce that the colours partition all pairs of elements of the domain, because every clause must satisfy the guarding axiom.
-Now consider a map $\xi$ mapping the green colour of undirected edges to itself, while merging the red and the blue colours to purple.
-The remaining structures in $\colours(\Phi_1)$, where $n=2$, consist either of a single vertex or two non-$E$-related vertices, possibly related with $\{R,G,B\}$-relations.
+so that it forbids purple and green triangles.
+Now consider a map $\xi$ that sends undirected green coloured $E$-edges edges to themselves, while merging the red and the blue colours to purple (on undirected $E$-edges).
+The remaining structures in $\colours(\Phi_1)$, where $n=2$, consist either of a single vertex or two vertices that are not-$E$-related in at least one direction, possibly related with $\{R,G,B\}$-relations.
 They are mapped to $\colours(\Phi_2)$ in an arbitrary way consistent with the first recolouring condition, i.e., that the $\{E\}$-reducts are identical.
-To show that $\xi$ is a recolouring, we must show that it does not produce green or purple triangles in edge-coloured graphs that originally did not admit a homomorphism from any of the 5 forbidden colourings of pentagons.
+To show that $\xi$ is a recolouring, we must show that it does not produce green or purple triangles in edge-coloured graphs that originally did not admit a homomorphism from any of the five forbidden colourings of pentagons.
 Clearly, $\xi$ cannot produce a green triangle: the only way to produce a green triangle would be to start with one, and a green triangle admits a homomorphism from a green pentagon, which is forbidden.
-We can argue similarly in the case of a purple triangle, which can only be obtained with $\xi$ from one of the 4 red/blue-coloured triangles at the bottom of the figure.
-All 4 of them admit a homomorphism from one of the forbidden coloured pentagons.
+We can argue similarly in the case of a purple triangle, which can only be obtained with $\xi$ from one of the four red/blue-coloured triangles in Figure~\ref{fig:colour_patterns}.
+All four of them admit a homomorphism from one of the forbidden coloured pentagons, as depicted in the figure.
 Hence, $\xi$ is a recolouring. \end{example} \begin{lemma} The existence of a recolouring between two SNP sentences $\Phi_1$ and $\Phi_2$ can be tested non-deterministically in time \end{lemma}